The Methods Block

 | id "." id "(" evm_params ")"

 See Types for the evm_type production.
 See Basic Syntax for the id production.
-See Expressions for the expression production.
+See Expressions for the expr production.

 Methods entry patterns